wnfs-wg/car-mirror-spec/README.md

 ### 3.1.4 Graph Status

 Periodically -- at the end of the file or every $n$ streamed blocks -- the Receiver sends a list of unsynchronized subgraph roots: the bottom of the currently synced graph with unsynchronized children.
-The Provider also sends a Bloom of blocks that it thinks may be discovered as duplicates.
+The Server also sends a Bloom of blocks that it thinks may be discovered as duplicates.

 ### 3.1.5 Cleanup